ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 	sudo apt install git

-We use `Poetry <https://python-poetry.org/docs/#installation>`_ and `Docker <https://docs.docker.com/get-docker/>`_ to manage dependencies and ensure reproduable builds of your design.
+We use `Poetry <https://python-poetry.org/docs/#installation>`_ to manage dependencies and ensure reproduable builds of your design.

 First install Poetry: ::